 Animal studies have also found that parsley's potent volatile oils, particularly myristicin, may help inhibit tumor formation, especially in the lungs.
 This means that parsley and its essential oil potentially have chemoprotective properties.

-- Boil a pot of water.
-Once it's boiling, blanch the parsley, stems intact: simply place the parsley in a sieve put it into the boiling water for 10 seconds, and then immediately remove and transfer to a bowl of iced water for a few seconds, until the parsley is cold.
+• Boil a pot of water.
+Once it's boiling, blanch the parsley, stems intact: Simply place the parsley in a sieve and put it into the boiling water for 10 seconds and then immediately remove and transfer to a bowl of iced water for a few seconds, until the parsley is cold.
 Dry the parsley on paper towels.